past, present, and future

 If a conversation is private, it needs an audience - a list of people who can access it.
 The audience is always shown in the right menu.
 Public conversations don't need an audience, as they are visible to the world - but they can still have one.
 In all cases, the owner can add and remove people from the audience at any time.
 The audience is also notified when the conversation is started, and kept up-to-date with messages therein.

-The conversation ensures one of Lyra's principles: control.
+The conversation ensures one of Lyra's principles: you're in control.
 For-profit social networks rely mainly on public posts, whose audience is either the entire world (e.g. Twitter) or the entire contact list (e.g. Facebook).
 Intuitive options allowing the audience to be restricted to a particular group are never given.
 Lyra allows a conversation to be made private at any time, and its audience to be set by the owner.

 Choosing what you read